Codemos-Inc/.github/profile/README.md

 ## Codemos Theme Family

 We at Codemos are redefining how code editors look.
-Check out our favorite themes
+Check out our favorite themes.

 * [Codemos Modern for VS Code](https://marketplace.visualstudio.com/items?itemName=Codemos.codemos-modern)
 * _More to come..._